 Improving results from your website guide

-Use a structured review to increase leads and sales and satisfaction from your site
+Use a structured review to increase leads, sales and satisfaction from your site

 How will this 7 Steps guide help me and my business?

-It's difficult to get the right balance in a website between the visual design, user experience, content, marketing persuasion and SEO.
-Many businesses fail since they don't use a balanced approach creating an experience which fails many visitors and fails to generate the leads and sales it could.
+It's difficult to get the right balance on a website between the visual design, user experience, content, marketing persuasion and SEO.
+Many businesses fail since they don't use a balanced approach, creating an experience which fails many visitors and fails to generate the leads and sales it could.

 All touchpoints on the customer journey are covered from home page, category and product pages, utility pages, forms and checkout.
 We also show how to review and improve performance using your Google Analytics and surveying customers.